 - Visual Comprehension of Dynamic Scenes in Video

 - Multi-modal Analysis for Sports Highlights Detection

 Earlier, Dr. Smith was Distinguished Research Staff Member and Senior Manager of Intelligent Information Systems.
-He led the development of IBM Multimedia Analysis and Retrieval System (IMARS) and was Principal Investigator for multiple R&D projects on vision and multimedia including:
+He led the development of IBM Multimedia Analysis and Retrieval System (IMARS).

 Dr. Smith was co-General Chair of ACM Intl.
 Conf. on Multimedia Retrieval (ICMR-2016) in New York City.

 Previously, he was Editor-in-Chief of IEEE Multimedia from 2010 – 2014, Associate Editor-in-Chief from 2006 – 2010 and Standards Editor from 2003 – 2006.